mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ### Toolbar

-The old Settings button was removed from the toolbar.
-It was a long-standing discoverability issue: a small button acted as the entry point for skin and layout settings, but its purpose was not obvious to new users and its behavior was often discovered only by accident.
-Users could also confuse it with the application Preferences entry, which was available from the menu bar.
+The old “Settings” button was removed from the toolbar.
+It was a long-standing discoverability issue: a small button acted as the entry point for skin and layout settings, but its purpose was not clear to new users and its behavior was often discovered only by accident.
+Users might also confuse it with the application Preferences entry, which was available from the menu bar.
 The relevant skin and layout settings are now exposed through dropdowns next to the toolbar sections.
-These dropdowns are implemented as overlays, so they can open above the skin without forcing the rest of the layout to move.
+These dropdowns are implemented as overlays, so they can open over the skin without forcing the rest of the layout to move.
 This keeps the toolbar compact while making its controls easier to discover.

 <!-- TODO: Add a toolbar GIF, video, or screenshot here. -->

 On platforms and desktop environments that use in-window menus, including Windows and some Linux desktop environments, the traditional menu bar is replaced by a hamburger icon in the toolbar.
-It provides access to the same application actions through a hierarchical menu while saving vertical space.
-That gives DJs more room for the decks, mixer, and library without hiding essential application functions.
+The menu opens as an overlay, so it does not add another layout row or push the decks, mixer, or Library out of place.
+In the legacy layout, users could reclaim that vertical space only by hiding the menu bar.
+The QML menu keeps the application actions available without requiring that trade-off.
 On desktop environments that provide a native application menu, such as macOS and some Linux desktop setups, actions continue to use that system menu.

 <!-- TODO: Add a hamburger GIF, video, or screenshot here. -->

 ### Waveform stem and beatgrid control overlays

-The waveform reskin places stem and beatgrid controls over the waveform instead of taking space away from it.
-This is difficult to express cleanly in the old widget layout, but is natural in QML: controls can sit above the waveform without changing the geometry underneath it.
-The split-stem display and its states are styled as part of the waveform surface rather than as a separate block below it.
-The implementation restores the backgrounds, markers, gutters, separators, splitters, and filter-menu sizing needed to make the waveform area feel like LateNight while keeping both control sets available without introducing another layout row.
+The waveform reskin places stem and beatgrid controls over the waveform.
+This was a problem in the legacy layout, while QML allows controls to be positioned over other elements without changing their geometry.
+The split-stem display and its states are now styled as part of the waveform surface.
+The implementation also restores the backgrounds, markers, gutters, separators, splitters, and filter-menu sizing needed to make the waveform area feel like LateNight while keeping both control sets available without introducing another layout row.

 <!-- TODO: Add a waveform overlay GIF, video, or screenshot here. -->